Culture of Kentucky: Cuisine

+This is an image of the Hot Brown from the Brown Hotel, where the dish was invented.

 Kentucky's cuisine is generally similar to and is a part of traditional southern cooking, although in some areas of the state it can blend elements of both the South and Appalachia.
 One original Kentucky dish is called the Hot Brown, a dish normally layered in this order: toast, turkey, bacon, tomatoes and topped with mornay sauce.
 It was developed at the Brown Hotel in Louisville.
 The Pendennis Club in Louisville claims to be the birthplace of the Old Fashioned cocktail.
 Also, western Kentucky is known for its own regional style of barbecue.

 Collectible bourbon

 Kentucky, for a variety of reasons, has been a frequent hunting ground for vintage spirits collectors.
 There are multiple distilleries in the state, and a large number of bourbon distilleries; bourbon in particular is considered highly collectible.
 Vintage spirits are legal for sale under Kentucky's 2018 Vintage Spirits law, known as House Bill 100; in almost all other US states such sales are illegal.

 Kentucky is also fertile ground for collectors because while distillers historically included bourbon in employee compensation packages, Kentucky is part of the Bible Belt, an area of the United States where many disapprove of drinking alcohol.
 In Kentucky it is not uncommon to find unopened cases dating back decades stored in attics or basements.